kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 kurtosis service inspect quickstart service-c-1
 ```

 In the output, you will see a block called `ENV:`.
-In that block, you should see the environment variable setting `PARTY_MODE: true`.
+In that block, you should see the environment variable `PARTY_MODE: true`.

 Service B also has the `party_mode` flag turned on.
 However, Service B is triggered by a command line flag, rather than an environment variable.
 To see this, run:
 ```console